magento/devdocs/src/guides/v2.3/comp-mgr/upgrade-best-practices.md

 ## Best practices for planning upgrades

-If you are working on a project that is already in production, upgrades are an opportunity for you to improve the quality of your code and customizations and optimize future upgrades.
+If you are working on a project that is already in production, upgrades are an opportunity for you to improve the quality of your code and customizations, and to optimize for future upgrades.
 The time you invest today will be time saved in the long term.

 If you manage multiple sites for different merchants, the best approach is to have a base instance with the main features and customizations you normally use.
 Use this as your testing site for completing an upgrade and then do it on others.
 This practice will give you the flexibility to reuse customized modules for different customers and simplify upgrades across projects.

-If your project is live, we suggest you run an audit on it to determine its quality, and how you can improve it to make your upgrades more efficient.
+If your project is live, we suggest you run an audit to determine its quality, and understand how you can improve it to make upgrades more efficient.

 ### Developing with upgrades in mind